How To Do Stitch Braids: Perfecting The Art Of Braiding

 Use the comb or your fingers to divide the next horizontal section and stitch it in with the initial braid.
 Continue dividing horizontal sections and adding them in as you go until you reach your nape.
 You may continue like a regular braid after you have created the stitches along the scalp and secure them with a rubber band.

+Braiding your hair in perfect stitch patterns is a matter of time and concentration.
 Before going through so much effort, you might want to know how long would these braids last.
-Then check out the next section to know all about it.
+Check out the next section to know all about it.

 How Long Do Stitch Braids Last?

-The longevity of this type of braids depends on your hair texture as well as on your maintenance methods.
-Stitch braids can last up to two months if maintained properly.
-Additionally, your hair growth rate may also play a role in its longevity.
+The longevity of this type of braid largely depends on various factors such as hair texture and hair health.
+Proper hair care is also crucial in extending the braids’ lifespan significantly.
+Well-maintained stitch braids can last up to two months.
+Additionally, your hair growth rate may also play a pivotal role in its longevity.
 If your hair grows out faster, the braids will loosen quickly and need a touch-up to ensure they are tight and neat again.

 To make them last long, you need to take care of these braids.
 Check out the next section to learn more about caring tips.